datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 Advantages of RIA stores
 """"""""""""""""""""""""
-Storing datasets in RIA stores has a number of advantages that align well with the demands of large datasets and scientific compute infrastructure, but are also well suited for most back-up and storage applications.
+Storing datasets in RIA stores has a number of advantages that align well with the demands of central dataset management on shared compute infrastructure, but are also well suited for most back-up and storage applications.
 In a RIA store layout, the first two levels of subdirectories can host any number of keystores and bare repositories.
 As datasets are identified via ID and